dart-lang/language/working/control-flow-collections/feature-specification.md

 ### To evaluate a collection `element`:

-This procedure handles elements in both list and map literals because the only difference is how an atomic list element or map entry is handled.
+This procedure handles elements in both list and map literals because the only difference is how a base expression element or entry element is handled.
 The control flow parts are the same so are unified here.

 1. If `element` is an `if` element: